Sorcerer King header image

 No summary available

 Fortunately, that’s an enjoyable tale to play out.
 Sorcerer King’s fatalistic themes are tied cleverly in to its mechanics, resulting in the first game in the Elemental series that really feels like it has a distinct identity.
 Smart, funny writing and some efficient world-building help avoid the self-important pomposity common to the fantasy genre.
-Some may miss the scale and strategic variety of ...
+Some may miss the scale and strategic variety of other games in the same field, but if you’re bored of the familiar fantasy 4X template and ...